-The Division of Art faculty engages students in a variety of ways outside the classroom.
-This takes the form of field trips, workshops, gallery events, etc. These are activities faculty engages in outside of required course work.
+The Division of Art engages students in a variety of ways outside the classroom.
+This takes the form of field trips, workshops, gallery events, etc. These are activities outside of required course work.
 Here are additional highlights:

 - Monthly gallery openings in the Nutting Gallery located in the Hall of Fine Arts.
 Artists from around the region display and interact with students.
 Many of the artists presenting in the gallery also conduct workshops for students, the community and faculty.

 - Field trips to Pittsburgh and surrounding areas: Trips to local museums and design firms in Pittsburgh give students and faculty an opportunity to engage professionals in their work environment.
 Many of the AIGA events take place in the Pittsburgh area.